6 Ways the Bible Tells Us What Church Should Look Like

 - Stephen Altrogge Pastor, Sovereign Grace Church of Indiana, PA

-Donald Miller ruffled quite a few feathers when he recently wrote on his blog that he doesn’t regularly attend church.
+Donald Miller ruffled quite a few feathers when he wrote on his blog that he doesn’t regularly attend church.

 While I disagree with much of what he said, I won’t parse through every point.
 Others have already done that.
 But Miller said one thing that bothered me very much.
 Actually he said two things, but they were part of the same point.
 His point was that the Bible does not give us specific instructions as to what church should look like, which therefore means that no one can really claim to attend a “biblical” church.